Aravindkishore16/Data-Analysis-Dashboard/README.md

 ## dataset used
 <a href="https://github.com/Aravindkishore16/Data-Analysis-Dashboard/blob/main/Coffe_sales%20dashboard.xlsx">Dataset</a>
 ## Questions(KPIs)
-1.How have total sales and profit changed year over year?
+-How have total sales and profit changed year over year?
-2.Which year recorded the highest revenue?
+-Which year recorded the highest revenue?
-3.Which month has the highest and lowest sales?
+-Which month has the highest and lowest sales?
-4.Which coffee product generates the most sales and profit?
+-Which coffee product generates the most sales and profit?
-5.Which products are least performing or declining over time?
+-Which products are least performing or declining over time?
-6.How do sales compare across different coffee types (Espresso, Latte, Cappuccino, etc.)?
+-How do sales compare across different coffee types (Espresso, Latte, Cappuccino, etc.)?
-7.Which weekday has the highest number of sales transactions?
+-Which weekday has the highest number of sales transactions?
-8.Are weekends more profitable than weekdays?
+-Are weekends more profitable than weekdays?
-9.Does customer buying behavior change during weekdays vs weekends?
+-Does customer buying behavior change during weekdays vs weekends?